 Heroin abuse is sometimes hard to detect or distinguish from abuse of other substances.
 That’s why it’s important to know the signs of heroin abuse.

 If you suspect that someone is abusing heroin, some of the signs that you should look out for include:

 Like all opioids, heroin binds to the opioid receptors in the brain.
 This causes people to experience feelings of euphoria.
 Unfortunately, it doesn’t take long before heroin starts causing chemical changes in the brain that can lead to addiction.
 Thus, most people that use heroin develop a heroin addiction.
-Once that happens, the effects of heroin on the brain and body only get worse.
+Once that happens, the short and long term effects of heroin on the brain and body only get worse.

 For example, over time, heroin can change the whole brain’s chemistry in a way that causes the body to start to experience severe physical ailments.
 This includes diseases of one’s organs.
-That’s why it’s so important to receive heroin treatment while one is still experiencing the short-term effects of heroin rather than waiting for the long-term effects of heroin on the body and brain.
+That’s why it’s so important to receive heroin addiction treatment while one is still experiencing the short term effects of heroin rather than waiting for the long term effects of heroin on the body and brain.